elkingarcia11/jackpot-iq-updater/README.md

 # Lottery Number Scraper

-A Python script that automatically scrapes Powerball and Mega Millions lottery numbers from lottery.net and stores them in Firebase.
-The script keeps track of the latest draws and only adds new draws to the database.
+A Python Cloud Function that automatically scrapes Powerball and Mega Millions lottery numbers from lottery.net and stores them in Firebase.
+The function runs on a schedule and only adds new draws to the database.

 ## Features